loftware/data-structures/README.md

 from a single major version inside of a Binary framework should still allow for ABI compatibility, and things such as lazy operations on collections found here should still be inlined.

+## Opaque result types

+While existing collection types are designed without the use of opaque types, we used them here in any introduced collection types as we don't have the same backwards compatibility requirements as the standard library.